-In recognition of the importance of addressing the needs of students from Hawai‘i, Lead On Campaign donors have created eight scholarships specifically for students from Hawai‘i.
+In recognition of the importance of addressing the needs of students from Hawai‘i, Pacific donors have created eleven scholarships specifically for students from Hawai‘i.
 Please join us and make a gift to one of these funds and help support the strong tradition of support for Pacific’s students from Hawai‘i.

 Boxer ‘Ohana Endowed Scholarship

 Established by Gary '74 and Gwen Pacarro, the scholarship is awarded to a student from Hawai‘i with financial need.
 The recipient may be either a junior, senior, or a full-time graduate student.

 Ellen Choy Craig Endowed Scholarship

 Established by Dr. Timothy Y. Choy '64 in honor of his mother, Ellen Choy Craig, the scholarship is awarded to a junior or senior student from Hawai‘i in the College of Arts & Sciences.
 In recognition of the sacrifices Dr. Choy's mother made as a single parent, preference is given to students from a single-parent household.